a vital pedestrian connection for Lower Manhattan

 The bridge, designed with WXY Architecture + Urban Design, is named in honor of Robert R. Douglass, founding chairman of the Alliance for Downtown New York and a driving force behind the building of Battery Park City.
 It permanently replaces the Rector Street Pedestrian Bridge – itself a temporary replacement for bridges damaged or destroyed on 9/11.
 The new bridge opened in early 2020, but its dedication was delayed until June 2021 due to COVID.

 - The bridge includes stainless-steel cable net fencing and structural steel truss elements.
 Its lightweight fiber-reinforced polymer deck (one-tenth the weight of an equivalent concrete deck) allowed it to be assembled off-site and lifted into place by a crane to avoid disrupting traffic.

 - The bright, transparent design features almond-shaped trusses echoed by the contours of a trellis-style glazed roof that maximizes natural lighting and makes the bridge usable in all kinds of weather.

 - The roof also addresses the challenges of clearing snow and cleaning.
 Snow-melt systems ensure safe passage at landings and stairs where there is no roof.

-- The bridge’s 12-foot-wide walkway accommodates steady, unimpeded flow during peak periods, while providing a sense of safety to those who choose to linger and enjoy the space and visual perspectives during less crowded hours.
+- The bridge’s 12-foot-wide walkway accommodates unimpeded pedestrian flow during peak periods while affording a sense of safety to those who choose to linger and enjoy the space during off-hours.

-- The placement of elevators, ramps, and stairs were selected for ease of access while taking view corridors into consideration.
+- Elevators on both sides of the freeway ensure accessibility for all users.
+The placement of elevators, ramps, and stairs was selected for ease of access while taking view corridors into consideration.

-- To make the bridge more resilient during hurricanes and floods, the electrical and mechanical components of the elevators are placed at elevated rooms under the stairs.
+- To make the bridge more resilient during hurricanes and floods, the electrical and mechanical components of the elevators are placed in elevated rooms under the stairs.